 Please make the following changes to P512L45-P513L2 as shown below:

-The EHT sounding NDP has the following properties:

-Uses the EHT MU PPDU with EHT-SIG field contents of the NDP mode, without the Data field and a single EHT SIG symbol encoded using EHT-MCS 0.

-Has a PE field that is given as follows:

-4 µs when the PPDU bandwidth is less than or equal to 160 MHz and the number of spatial streams is less than or equal to 8.

-8 µs for all the other cases.
+The EHT sounding NDP is an EHT MU PPDU with a single EHT-SIG symbol encoded using EHT-MCS 0 and no Data field.
+The EHT-SIG field only contains a Common field as defined in Table 36-37 (Common field for EHT sounding NDP) and no User Specific field.

 In the EHT sounding NDP, the 242-tone RUs overlapping the 20 MHz channels that are signaled as punctured through the Punctured Channel Indication field of the U-SIG are punctured.
+The allowed punctured patterns are given in Table 36-30 (5-bit punctured channel indication for the non-OFDMA case in an EHT MU PPDU).

 It is mandatory to support the 2´ EHT-LTF with 0.8 µs GI and 2´ EHT-LTF with 1.6 µs GI.
 It is optional to support the 4´ EHT-LTF with 3.2 µs GI.
 The other combinations of EHT-LTF type and GI duration are disallowed.

-If the Beamforming field in EHT-SIG of an EHT sounding NDP is 1, then the receiver of the EHT sounding NDP should not perform channel smoothing when generating the compressed beamforming feedback report.
+If the Beamformed field in EHT-SIG of an EHT sounding NDP is 1, then the receiver of the EHT sounding NDP should not perform channel smoothing when generating the compressed beamforming feedback report.

+The EHT sounding NDP has a PE field that is given as follows:

+4 µs when the PPDU bandwidth is less than or equal to 160 MHz and the number of spatial streams is less than or equal to 8.

+8 µs for all the other cases.